apache/spark/docs/running-on-mesos.md

   <td>
     A comma-separated list that, if set, the contents of the secret referenced by spark.mesos.driver.secret.names or spark.mesos.driver.secret.values will be
     set to the provided environment variable in the driver's process.
+Example:

+    <pre>ENVKEY1,ENVKEY2</pre>
   </td>
   </tr>
   <tr>